ptwobrussell/Mining-the-Social-Web-2nd-Edition/README.md

 ## Quick Start Guide

-The recommended way of getting started with the example code is by taking advantage of the Vagrant-powered virtual machine as illusrated in [this short screencast](https://www.youtube.com/watch?v=BTyKPMfi_JQ).
+The recommended way of getting started with the example code is by taking advantage of the Vagrant-powered virtual machine as illustrated in [this short screencast](https://www.youtube.com/watch?v=BTyKPMfi_JQ).
 After all, you're more interested in following along and learning from the examples than installing and managing all of the system dependencies just to get to that point, right?

 [Appendix A - Virtual Machine Experience](https://rawgithub.com/ptwobrussell/Mining-the-Social-Web-2nd-Edition/master/ipynb/html/_Appendix A - Virtual Machine Experience.html) provides clear step-by-step instructions for installing the virtual machine and is intended to serve as a quick start guide.